-Onboarding and Welcoming Students on their First Day
+Onboarding and Welcoming Employees

 New student employees will remember their first day on the job, and supervisors and those who direct the work of student employees have a unique opportunity to make their new students’ initial workplace experience a positive one.
 Genuine consideration and a little planning ahead will make the difference in assuring a welcoming and professional first day.

 The first day is the ideal time to capitalize on students’ excitement about being hired and their genuine desire to be successful.
 It is the perfect time for Supervisors to follow a planned orientation to be sure to cover important topics, to set the tone for effective ongoing communication and to clarify position and overall department expectations.
 As often as possible Supervisors should be present to conduct the initial welcome, and may assign others to cover certain topics.

 The following can be used as a checklist for your student employee’s first day:

 - Give a warm welcome and try to reduce any nervousness the new employee may feel.

 - Express your enthusiasm for hiring your new employee and review the agenda for the first day.

 - Have the new student employee complete all the necessary new hire paperwork for HR, payroll and the department.

 - Review all relevant University policies and procedures that are listed fully on the HR website here.
 Highlight the policies that are critical for new student employees to understand and where they will have liability if in non-compliance.
 Supervisors have an important responsibility to inform student employees about this information and direct them to the material.

 - Provide a big picture view of the work of the department or unit including the mission, objectives and accomplishments.
 Let new student employees know how their work will connect with the overall mission.
 Share organizational charts if available.